 The mason singing his as he makes ready for work, or leaves off work,

-As the patriotic poem initializes, Walt Whitman seems fixated with working class of American society.
+As the patriotic poem initializes, Walt Whitman seems fixated with the working-class of American society.
 The poet embarks on praising the working populace of the American society, highlighting individualistic traits in sheer emotion.
-As a result, poem resonates with a chirpy mood, inducing affirmative notes of encouragement towards its addressed subjects.
-The words, ‘I hear American singing’ is imperative to ongoing praise for American labor class, envisioning them as equally important roles in contributing towards American society.
+As a result, the poem resonates with a chirpy mood, inducing affirmative notes of encouragement towards its addressed subjects.
+The words, ‘I hear American singing’ is imperative to ongoing praise for the American labor class, envisioning them as equally important roles in contributing towards American society.

 The mason singing his as he makes ready for work, or leaves off work,

 The boatman singing what belongs to him in his boat, the deckhand singing on the steamboat deck,

 The shoemaker singing as he sits on his bench, the hatter singing as he stands,

 Now, the poet sets himself in chronicling a variety of members embroiled in participating in their respective methods to American society.
 Each particular character/ professional is seen going on his destined path merrily, feeling prized in playing his role in the bigger picture.
 Each character defines their own uniqueness as he sings with his occupation.
 In the grand scheme of things, all of these singing characters are depicted as Americans.
 Creating a socio-economic divide, it’s clear that the poet visualizes his personalized vision of America, one founded upon the hard work of the proletariat class.
 The primary idea of the government hypothesized by Walt Whitman is that of, “for the people, by the people”.
 Very cleverly, Walt Whitman has removed upper echelons of societal individuals from his magnum opus.
 It’s his own vision of future America, an America embracing with open arms bourgeoisie class in day-to-day roles of government.